lucasvanlierop/website/source/_posts/read-only-containers.md

 Of course the final uploaded files should be stored in a persistent volume.
 Another example might be processes like Apache HTTP server that want to store their process id in a [`pid` file](https://linux.die.net/man/3/pidfile).

-This could be solved by mounting a writable file or directory from the local file system into the container.
+This of course could be solved by mounting a writable file or directory from the local file system into the container.
 However since there's no need to persist these files they can be written to memory instead of disk.

 Docker Compose supports temporary volumes in memory.
 In this example a writable directory named `/var/run` will be available in the container.
+*Note: it goes without saying that these kind of exclusions should be used as little as possible!*

 ```yaml
 version: '3'